Azure/PSRule.Rules.Azure/docs/setup/configuring-expansion.md

+---
+author: BernieWhite
+---

 # Configuring expansion

-PSRule for Azure can automatically resolve template and parameter file context at runtime.
+PSRule for Azure can automatically resolve Azure resource context at runtime from infrastructure code.
 This feature can be enabled by using the following configuration options.

 ## Configuration